 Sensitivity assessment.
 Limecola balthica abundance may be reduced if juveniles are washed from the substratum.
-Loss of mud content in some areas is possible and could lead to replacement by another species but this is unlikely at the pressure benchmark levels.
-An increase in flow velocity may alter the muddy sand sediments, resistance has been assessed as 'Medium', recoverability is assessed as 'High' and sensitivity is, therefore 'Low'.
+Loss of mud content in some areas is possible and would lead to replacement by another species but this is unlikely at the pressure benchmark levels.
+An increase in flow velocity may alter sediments, resistance has been assessed as 'Medium', recoverability is assessed as 'High' and sensitivity is, therefore 'Low'.

+Emergence regime changes

-Emergence regime High High Not sensitive changes Q: High A: Medium C: High Q: High A: High C: High Q: High A: Medium C: High
+High Q: High A: Medium C: High

+High Q: High A: High C: High

+Not sensitive Q: High A: Medium C: High

-The biotope is found on the mid to upper shore (JNCC, 2015) and changes in emergence are unlikely to affect the biotope where it remains within an intertidal habitat.
+The biotope occurs from the upper to the lower shore (JNCC, 2015) and changes in emergence are unlikely to affect the biotope where it remains within an intertidal habitat.
+The variant subbiotopes are found on the lower, mid and upper shopre, with the exception of LS.GvMu.Hedmx.St, which is found on the lower and mid shore (JNCC, 2015).

 Hediste diversicolor inhabits a burrow within the sediment which may be up to 0.3 m deep.
 The species retreats within the burrow during periods of exposure, protecting it from desiccation although increased emergence may cause a decline in the abundance of Hediste diversicolor at the upper limits of the intertidal zone, as they may become stressed by desiccation if the substrata begin to dry and are prone to more extremes of temperature.
 Hediste diversicolor is sufficiently mobile to gradually retreat back to damper substrata.
 Gogina et al. (2010) analysed patterns of benthic community distribution related to selected environmental parameters, including depth, in the western Baltic Sea with depths ranging from 0 m to 31 m.
 Hediste diversicolor displayed a preference for low-saline regions shallower than 18 m.
-Increased depth had the largest negative effect of all factors influencing distribution and abundance decreased with greater depth (Gogina et al. (2010).
+Increased depth had the largest negative effect of all factors influencing distribution and abundance decreased with greater dept) Gogina et al. (2010).